cinchy-co/Documentation/data-syncs/supported-data-sync-sources/README.md

 * **Better efficiency via compression**
 * **Better Security** through the ability to create custom encoding standards.
-* **Unmatched Speed,** since the data is stored in a raw format, and is not encoded using any character encoding standards, it is faster to read and store.
+* **Unmatched Speed,** since the data is stored in a raw format, and isn't encoded using any character encoding standards, it's faster to read and store.

 {% content-ref url="file-based-sources/binary-file.md" %}
 [binary-file.md](file-based-sources/binary-file.md)